KuroHere/shoreline/README.md

 - Needs Loader

 # Documentation
+## `Command`
+Client command that runs an executable command based on an `Argument` structure with inputs from the chat.
+Command suggestion and execution is managed by the `CommandHandler`.
+The collection of available client commands are listed in the `CommandManager`.

 ## `Config<T>`
 Client configurations that holds a modifiable value that can be updated via the `ClickGui` or in the chat via `Command`.
 Configs must be declared in a class that extends `ConfigContainer`.
 The config value cannot be `null`.
 Ex: